hmyao22/DADF/README.md

 # DADF
-The official implementation of the paper DADF for industrial VAD
+The official implementation of the paper:"Dual-Attention Transformer and Discriminative Flow for Industrial Visual Anomaly Detection" submitted to IEEE T-ASE